In January 2014 the AAPT Executive Board approved a motion to create the AAPT Fellow award.

 Any AAPT member who has maintained an active membership for at least seven years is eligible for nomination for Fellowship.
 Nominations for Fellowships must include at least two letters of recommendation from active AAPT members, as well as documentation of contributions at the national or section level, as well as a current CV.

-Nominations are received by the Awards Committee, which will forward candidates to the Executive Board each year.
+Nominations are received by the Awards Committee, which will forward candidates to the Board of Directors each year.
 Nominees are accepted from the High School, Two-Year College and Four-Year College communities on a yearly rotating basis.
 Each Area Committee and each Section will be asked to forward one nominee to the Awards Committee in the fall of each year via the online nomination process.

 Any Fellow who does not renew her/his AAPT membership will be sent a reminder letter and given a grace period of one year to renew before fellowship status is rescinded.